AzuraCast/AzuraCast/README.md

 [![Test Coverage](https://codeclimate.com/github/AzuraCast/AzuraCast/badges/coverage.svg)](https://codeclimate.com/github/AzuraCast/AzuraCast/coverage)
 [![Build Status](https://travis-ci.org/AzuraCast/AzuraCast.svg?branch=master)](https://travis-ci.org/AzuraCast/AzuraCast)

-**AzuraCast** is a standalone, turnkey web radio management kit.
-Using its easy installer, you can go from a fresh Linux installation to a fully working web radio station in about 5 minutes.
+**AzuraCast** is a self-hosted, all-in-one web radio management kit.
+Using its easy installer tools and web interface, you can start up a fully working web radio station in a few quick minutes.

-Today, AzuraCast can help you create and maintain radio stations of all types and sizes.
-If you look far enough back in the project's history, you'll find the project upon which AzuraCast was based, called [Ponyville Live](https://github.com/SlvrEagle23/Ponyville-Live).
-This project was built for one specific fan community, but its radio station management code was made standalone, in the process rebranding as AzuraCast.
-This project's name comes from "Azura Peavielle", the mascot of the former project's namesake media network.
+AzuraCast works for web radio stations of all types and sizes, and is built to run on even the most affordable VPS web hosts.
+The project is named after Azura Peavielle, the mascot of [its predecessor project](https://github.com/SlvrEagle23/Ponyville-Live).

-**AzuraCast is currently in alpha.** Many web radio stations already run AzuraCast, and each individual release is stable, but keeping your server up-to-date with the latest code from the GitHub repository is strongly recommended for security, bug fixes and new feature releases.
-It's unlikely, but updates may result in unexpected issues or data loss, so always make sure to keep your station's media files backed up elsewhere, especially the files contained in `/var/azuracast/stations`.
+**AzuraCast is currently in beta.** Many web radio stations already run AzuraCast, but keeping your server up-to-date with the latest code from the GitHub repository is strongly recommended for security, bug fixes and new feature releases.
+It's unlikely, but updates may result in unexpected issues or data loss, so always make sure to keep your station's media files backed up in a second location.

 To install AzuraCast, you should have a basic understanding of the Linux shell terminal.
-Once installed, every aspect of your radio station can be managed via AzuraCast's web interface.
+Once installed, every aspect of your radio station can be managed via AzuraCast's simple to use web interface.

 ## Features